Ashok93/google-images-scraper-python/readme.md

 3. Modify `search_queries.yaml` file where you have to specify the folder name and the queries for your search.

 3. Run `python image_scrapper.py` to download all the required images.
+If you want to download only the thumbnails images from google search use `python image_scrapper.py --download_original_images=false`